francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015.md

 ### Exercises

 1. Modify the last example and change the element content (innerHTML) to "Hi!
 My name is (*your name*)".
-2. Repeat the previous exercise using the onmousemove and ondblclick events.
+2. Repeat the previous exercise replacing the 'onclick' event by 'onmousemove' and 'ondblclick' events.

 ### 2. JavaScript Can Change HTML Styles